 back to top

 Biffy Clyro are a band I’ve always felt I should get into.
-Despite growing up with friends who adore them and being aware of their biggest hits, the urge to dive into their music never came to me.
-That is, until a couple months ago.
-After they were named as replacements for QOTSA at last year’s Reading Festival, that seemed to be the right time to start listening, and what a good decision that was.
+Despite being aware of their biggest hits, and growing up with friends who adored them, the urge to dive into their discography never came to me.

 Opposites (2013)